raml-org/raml-spec/versions/raml-10/raml-10.md

             type: !include person.json
 ```

 A RAML processor MUST not allow types that define an XML or JSON schema to participate in type inheritance or specialization, or effectively in any [type expression](#type-expressions).
-In other words: You cannot define sub-types of these types that declare new properties, add restrictions, and set or declare facets.
-You can, however, create simple type wrappers that add annotations, examples or a description.
+Therefore, you cannot define sub-types of these types to declare new properties, add restrictions, set facets, or declare facets.
+You can, however, create simple type wrappers that add annotations, examples, or a description.

-The following is a fully valid example.
+The following example shows a valid declaration.

 ```yaml
 types: